OpenDSA/OpenDSA/RST/en/Glossary.rst

       along with a reference to the record.
       The other standard solution to this problem is to pass a comparator function to the index methods.

+   Kruskal's algorithm
+   kruskal's algorithm
+      :to-term: UNION/FIND :label: uses

+      An algorithm for computing the :term:`MCST` of a :term:`graph`.
+      During processing, it makes use of the :term:`UNION/FIND` process to efficiently determine of two vertices are within the same :term:`subgraph`.

+   labeled graph
+      A :term:`graph` with labels associated with the :term:`nodes`.

    leaf
    leaf node